JoeChrys/computer_architecture/README.md

 ### 1. , 2a.

+In the table below we present the parameters found in the script file starter_se.py (Question 1) and correlate them with the parameters found in the output file config.ini (Question 2a).
+In the final column are all the parameters accompanied by their value in their most commonly seen form (e.g. in GHz instead of ps).

 | starter_se.py | config.ini | Parameter |
 | --- | --- | --- |
 | cache_line_size = **64** | [system] cache_line_size=**64** | Cache Block Size **64B**